r0gu3cic/python-scripts/README.md

 ## Usage

-Run the script that you like/need :smiley:
+Run the script that you like/need, make sure to check the variables first before running :smiley: